jamielob/native-transitions/packages/native-transitions-tabs/README.md

 ##Setup

-You need to designate a single route in your app to handle all of the tabs.
+Designate a single route in your app to handle all of the tabs.
 This is so the native transitions can work, without losing our scroll position or destroying the content on the tabs.
 Add the following to your router.

 ```
 	FlowRouter.route('/', {